lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 If the training and validation error curves flatten out at a high error as set sizes increase, then you have a high bias problem.
 Adding more training data will not (by itself) help much.

 On the other hand, high variance problems are indicated by a large gap between training and validation error curves as training set sizes increase.
 You would see a low training error.
-In this case, curves are converging and adding more training data would help.
+In this case curves are converging and adding more training data would help.

 *Ref: Web: [Intro to Artificial Intelligence](https://eu.udacity.com/course/intro-to-artificial-intelligence--cs271) - Udacity.*